agnwinds/python/docs/rst/parameters/Reverb.autogen.rst

 Reverb.dump_cells
 ^^^^^^^^^^^^^^^^^
 Number of cells to dump.
-When dumping the path distribution info for a range of cells, this specifies the number of lines of :ref:`reverb.dump_cell` that will be provided.
+When dumping the path distribution info for a range of cells, this specifies the number of lines of :ref:`Reverb.dump_cell` that will be provided.

 **Type:** Integer